 One of the best parts of venturing out on a winter adventure is heading back inside to warm up and enjoy a well-earned treat.
 Thankfully, Grey County’s amazing local food and drink scene is ready and waiting for you after you explore our winter waterfalls.
 Consider a hot cocoa with chili at Casero Kitchen Table in Owen Sound, warm up with a Meredith’s Ginger Latte at the Ravenna Country Market, enjoy dinner overlooking Walter's Falls at The Falls Inn & Spa or visit Georgian Hills Vineyards or Coffin Ridge Boutique Winery for a wine and cheese tasting plate by the fire.
 For more ideas, visit the Eat section of our website.

 Stay the Night

-Waiver: Having read the foregoing material and as a condition of using this Winter Waterfall Guide, the users of this guide waive, release, and discharge, for themselves and their heirs, executors, administrators, successors and assigns, any rights or claims which the users have or may hereafter have against the directors, officers, employees, owners, volunteers and staff of the County of Grey, for any and all damages which may be sustained by the users directly or indirectly in connection with their use of this Guide or the designated routes and trails.
+Waiver of Liability - Having read the foregoing material and as a condition of using this Winter Waterfall Snowshoe Guide, the users of this Guide waive, release, and discharge, for themselves and their heirs, executors, administrators, successors and assigns, any rights or claims which the users have or may hereafter have against the directors, officers, employees, owners, volunteers and staff of the County of Grey and other sponsoring businesses and organizations, for any and all damages which may be sustained by the users directly or indirectly in connection with their use of this Winter Waterfall Snowshoe Guide or the designated routes and trails.